sodazone/ocelloids-sdk/examples/watch-contracts/README.md

 ## Example Contracts

-We have provided a few showcase contracts deployed on public test networks as examples.
+We have included a few showcase contracts deployed on public test networks as examples.
 Configuration files, contract metadata, and, if applicable, custom type files for these contracts can be found in the `./contracts/` directory.

 To run any of the examples, simply specify the path to the configuration file: